-- Grade II listed Clock Tower with original working clock mechanism and offering a panoramic view of north London and the City from the viewing platform.
+- Grade II listed Clock Tower with original working clock mechanism and offering a panoramic view of across London from the viewing platform.

 - Grade II listed Metropolitan Cattle Market railings